fareirfan/employee-attendance-powerbi-dashboard/README.md

 # 👥 Employee Attendance Power BI Dashboard

-> **Building the first-ever attendance visibility system for a System Engineering team — from security swipe logs to actionable workforce insights.**
+> **Building the first-ever attendance visibility system for a department — from security swipe logs to actionable workforce insights.**

 ---